Paul Went Viral in Athens — Modern Paraphrase | nocap.bible

 The Haters Form a Mob 😤

 But not everyone was hype about it.
-The Jewish leaders who didn't believe got jealous — Paul was pulling their audience — so they did something wild.
+The Jewish leaders who didn't believe got jealous — was pulling their audience — so they did something wild.
 They rounded up some shady guys from the streets, formed an actual mob, and threw the whole city into chaos.

 "These men who have turned the world upside down have come here too, and Jason is sheltering them!
 They're all defying Caesar's decrees by saying there's another king — Jesus."